 Advanced MAP-Diameter Interworking Function

-BroadForward Interworking offers a complete Interworking Function (IWF) between MAP-based Gr, Gf interfaces and Diameter-based S6a, S6d, S13, S13a interfaces, according to the 3GPP technical specification TS 29.305.
-BroadForward Interworking features a productized implementation of the TS 29.305 interworking function.
-This opens up immediate opportunities for vendors and operators for 4G/LTE data roaming and Wi-Fi offload.
-BroadForward Interworking enables this through interaction with the HLR in the SS7 network for subscriber authentication, mobility and profile management.
-By deploying BroadForward Interworking as a ‘Diameter front-end’ to an HLR, operators can offer 4G data roaming without the need to upgrade their HLR to HSS.
+BroadForward MAP-Diameter interworking is a fully productized software solution to enable 3G-4G data roaming.
+The solution provides flexible interworking between MAP-based Gr, Gf interfaces and Diameter-based S6a, S6d, S13, S13a interfaces, according to the 3GPP technical specification TS 29.305.
+The solution enables configurable interaction with the HLR in the SS7 network for subscriber authentication, mobility and profile management.
+By deploying BroadForward MAP-Diameter interworking as a ‘Diameter front-end’ or ‘ HLR Proxy’ to an HLR, operators can offer 4G data roaming without the need to upgrade their HLR to HSS.

 Supporting pre-release 8 HLR